Amit-Dev03/MyPortfolio/README.md

 ### Portfolio Website (This Project\!)

-- [cite\_start]Developed a modern, responsive portfolio with React and Tailwind CSS featuring dynamic functionality[cite: 21].
+- Developed a modern, responsive portfolio with React and Tailwind CSS featuring dynamic functionality[cite: 21].
-- [cite\_start]Achieved a 90+ Lighthouse performance score, enhancing user experience and page load times[cite: 22].
+- Achieved a 90+ Lighthouse performance score, enhancing user experience and page load times[cite: 22].

 ### Weather App

-- [cite\_start]Developed a weather app using HTML, CSS, and JavaScript, leveraging the Fetch API and async/await for real-time weather data retrieval[cite: 24].
+- Developed a weather app using HTML, CSS, and JavaScript, leveraging the Fetch API and async/await for real-time weather data retrieval[cite: 24].
-- [cite\_start]Implemented responsive design and dynamic updates, delivering accurate weather information based on user input[cite: 25].
+- Implemented responsive design and dynamic updates, delivering accurate weather information based on user input[cite: 25].

 ### To Do List App

-- [cite\_start]Developed a To-Do List app using HTML, CSS, and JavaScript, enabling users to add, delete, and manage tasks with data persistence via localStorage[cite: 27].
+- Developed a To-Do List app using HTML, CSS, and JavaScript, enabling users to add, delete, and manage tasks with data persistence via localStorage[cite: 27].
-- [cite\_start]Designed a clean, responsive interface to provide intuitive and seamless task management[cite: 28].
+- Designed a clean, responsive interface to provide intuitive and seamless task management[cite: 28].

 ## Many other cool projects are on the way like edtect, QuickBites- A food app using swiggy api and System monitor CLI tool build with node js.